TosinAremu/LITA-Captstone-Project/README.md

 - Designed interactive visualisations.
   1. A chart showing the top-selling products.
   2. A regional map illustrating the sales performance across regions.
-  3. A line grapgh to showcase montly sales trends and seasonal spikes.
+  3. A line chart to showcase montly sales trends and seasonal spikes.
+  4. A pie chart showing the sales by product and product by quantity.
 - Set up slicers for products categories and regions to filter data dynamically.

 #### Sales Analysis Approaches